satishppawar/Devops_Notes/README.md

-# Basics of Git
+# Getting Started : Git
    If you are beginner to DevOps then it is required to know basics of GitHub and Docker.

-#Git
+   Lets first go with basics of Git and various operations in Git.
+   Then will go with the basics of Docker

+## Basics of Git

- 1. What is Version control system?
+ ## What is Version control system?

-     -maintains versions of code or document,each time when it is modified.
+     ```-maintains versions of code or document,each time when it is modified
         -Example : CVS(Concurrent-Versions-System),Subversion --> centralised version control
                    Mercurial and Git are distributed ---> version control
+    ```

  2. Why to use git?
      -Developer collabration,improve agility and communication
      -keeps real time back up